- Course Number:

-Covers applied number sense, applied algebraic reasoning and modeling, graphical sense, measurement, and statistical reasoning.
+Covers applied number sense, applied algebraic reasoning and modeling, graphical sense, measurement, formula use for basic geometric figures, and statistical reasoning.
 Explores how to appropriately communicate mathematical arguments that are supported by quantitative evidence using words, graphs, numbers, and algebra.
-Prerequisites: placement into RD 90 and WR 90; MTH 20 or equivalent placement test scores.
+Prerequisites: placement into IRW 115 or WR 115; placement into MTH 98.
 Audit available.

 Upon successful completion of this course, students will be able to:

-- Solve problems using percent, ratios, formulas, and real numbers.
+- Solve problems using percentages, ratios, and real numbers.

 - Formulate and solve algebraic expressions and equations.

-- Use a graphing calculator to perform calculations and create graphical displays.
+- Use a graphing application to perform calculations and create graphical displays.

 - Compute and interpret standard deviation, mean, median, and weighted mean, normal distribution.